brentvollebregt/multi-clipboard/README.md

 * [Michael Robertson](https://github.com/MBRobertson) for adding file support in previous versions.

 ## Things that still are being done
- - Comment and label methods
  - Messages back in argument passing (print)
  - Put tool tips on buttons
- - Add new image to README
  - Convert to package format
     - Add setup.py
     - License